jaguart/kompl/doc/example-show.md

 * percentage: `show: 80%` - the widget will show when the User has scrolled to 80% of the document.
 * element id: `show:'#here'` - the widget will be placed inside the element with `<element id='here'>...`

+Note that there is an interaction between SHOW and the User PLACE preferences.
+* When SHOW-percentage is in effect, the only valid User placements are bottom-left, bottom-center and bottom-right.
+* When SHOW-element is in effect, User placement is not available.

 ## Show - Percent scrolled

 In this example, the Kompilation widget will only be displayed when the User has scrolled to 75% in the document.